RebelCode/wp-rss-aggregator/readme.txt

 == Changelog ==

+= 4.6.7 (2014-12-17) =
+* Enhanced: Some minor interface updates.
+* Enhanced: Added filters for use by the premium add-ons.

 = 4.6.6 (2014-12-06) =
 * Enhanced: Added output layouts for feed sources and feed items.
 * Enhanced: Updated EDD updater class to version 1.5.